 If you want to use a pavilion or designated picnic site in a park, you need a reservation.
-A designated picnic site has at least three benches, a trashcan, and signage.
-Other designated picnic sites may have more.
+This is called a picnic permit.
+Parks & Rec’s Special Events Office issues picnic permits for designated picnic sites and pavilions, and Belmont Grove.

 - Pavilion: $140